 The evolution depends on the particular initial conditions chosen, but simulations from various initial conditions of our two-layer model demonstrate that regardless of the initial state, the equilibrium state is similar for the same forcing.
-Thus our model is robust in another sense; it does not display the hysteresis observed by other authors, e.g. Chou (1995), and any initial state can be chosen.
+Thus our model is robust in another sense: it does not display the hysteresis observed by other authors, for example, Chou (1995), and any initial state can be chosen.
 We start from the (perturbed) Hadley state, which is unstable to both wavenumber 1 and 2 disturbances.

 Beginning with the zonal mean state, the evolution to equilibrium can be divided into three phases.
-In the first phase, t = 0 - 7 days, zonal wavenumber 2 grows most quickly because it is the most unstable wave.
+In the first phase, t = 0-7 days, zonal wavenumber 2 grows most quickly because it is the most unstable wave.
 This is shown for t = 0 in Fig. 1, but it also holds true at later times (not shown).
-The nature of the instability at t = 0 can be derived from (2.6-2.7).
+The nature of the instability at t = 0 can be derived from (2.6)-(2.7).
 Differentiating with respect to y yields $U \sim \sin y$, and hence $\beta - \overline{U}{yy} \sim \beta + \sin y$, which is positive throughout the channel.
 By the Charney-Stern theorem (Charney and Stern 1962), this flow is barotropically stable.
-Thus the initial growth is due to baroclinic instability modified by barotropic shear.
+Thus the initial growth is due to baroclinic instability only but is modified by barotropic shear.

-Wavenumber 1 also grows during this Phase I, but at a lesser rate than wavenumber 2 because it is less unstable (Fig. 1).
+Wavenumber 1 also grows during this phase I, because the Hadley state at $\Delta T^{\dagger} = 50$ K is highly unstable to perturbations of that wavelength.
+However, m1 grows at a lesser rate than m2 because the flow is less unstable to the former (Fig. 1).
 Both waves grow by extracting energy from the mean flow.
 Nonlinearities play a minor role at this early stage.

 Phase I appears to be the simple baroclinic adjustment mechanism: the most unstable wave grows in amplitude, transporting heat and decreasing the overall temperature gradient, thereby reducing its own instability (not shown).
 Unlike the theory proposed by Stone (1978), however, wavenumber 2 cannot reduce the temperature gradient to its critical level.
-Instead, m2 reaches its threshold of heat transport and nonlinear dynamics take over in Phase II of the evolution.
+Instead, m2 reaches its threshold of heat transport and nonlinear dynamics take over in phase II of the evolution.